nodogsplash/nodogsplash/README.md

  All modern mobile devices, most desktop operating systems and most browsers now have a CPD process that automatically issues a port 80 request on connection to a network.
 NDS detects this and serves a special "**splash**" web page to the connecting client device.

-**Provide simple and immediate public Internet access**
+**Provide Simple and Immediate Public Internet Access Control**

- NDS provides a simple templated splash page.
+ NoDogSplash provides a simple templated splash page.

- This splash page provides basic notification and a simple click/tap to continue button.
+ This splash page enables basic client notification and a simple click/tap to continue button.

-  Customising the page seen by users is a simple matter of editing the respective html.
+  Customising the page seen by clients is a simple matter of editing the respective html.

 ## 2. Documentation